facebook/react-native-website/website/blog/2018-12-14-using-typescript-with-react-native.md

 ---

-**Note:** Most people either use Enzyme or React Native Testing Library.
+**Note for the following section:** Most people use either Enzyme or React Native Testing Library.
 So you probably only want to follow one of 4. a) and 4. b).

 ## 4. a) Setting Up Enzyme